Single-Sample Prophet Inequalities via Greedy-Ordered Selection

 \section{Introduction}

 Prophet inequalities are fundamental models from optimal stopping theory.
 In the simplest version of prophet inequalities \citep{KS77,KrengelS78,SamuelCahn84}, a set of $n$ elements with rewards $r_1, r_2, \ldots, r_n$ sampled independently from known distributions $D_1, D_2, \ldots, D_n$ arrive in a fixed order.
 After each element is observed, the online algorithm can either accept the reward and stop, or drop it and move to consider the next element in the sequence.
 The goal is to show an $\alpha$-competitive \emph{prophet inequality}, i.e., an online algorithm such that the expected reward of the computed solution is at least a $1/\alpha$-fraction of the expected value of an optimal solution that can observe the values of all rewards before making a choice.
-The original work of \cite{KS77,KrengelS78} and \cite{SamuelCahn84} has established a tight $2$-competitive prophet inequality for the single-choice selection problem, i.e., the problem of selecting only one out of $n$ elements.
+The original work of \citet{KS77,KrengelS78} and \citet{SamuelCahn84} has established a tight $2$-competitive prophet inequality for the single-choice selection problem, i.e., the problem of selecting only one out of $n$ elements.
 Motivated also by applications to algorithmic mechanism design and to pricing goods in markets, later work has extended prophet inequalities to a broad range of problems, including matroids and polymatroids, bipartite and non-bipartite matching, and combinatorial auctions \citep[e.g.,][]{Alaei11,ChawlaHMS10, KleinbergW12,DuttingK15,FeldmanGL15,DuttingFKL20,DuttingKL20}.